PGC-Studios/.github/profile/README.md

-## PGC Studios is a development studio focusing on Roblox games development, primarily known for developing the popular Roblox game "PGC's Test Tracks."
+## PGC Studios is a development team focusing on Roblox games development.
+They are primarily known for developing the popular Roblox game "PGC's Test Tracks."

 <!--